alexwinston/RunJettyRun/README.md

 RunJettyRun: Jetty Eclipse Run Configuration Plugin
 ===================================================

 This new version of RunJettyRun is forked from the orginal work done at http://code.google.com/p/run-jetty-run/.
 Unfortunately this version has the limitation of only allowing configuration from the plugin dialog.
-This new version now supports the ability to supply a VM Argument to specify a jetty.xml configuration file in addition to some other small enhancement.
+This new version now supports the ability to supply a VM Argument to specify a jetty.xml configuration file in addition to some other small enhancements.

-This version has only been tested on 3.5.2.
+This version has only been tested on Eclipse 3.5.2.
 Feedback on whether this works on older versions of Eclipse is encouraged.

 Features
 ---------